4uv/Roblox-Group-Ally-Sender/README.md

 - Never share your Roblox cookies with others
 - Use secure webhook URLs
 - Monitor the logs for unusual activity
-- Consider using dedicated accounts for automation
+- Consider using dedicated accounts for automation, basically make fresh new accounts and give them a role in your group that only allows them to send ally request

 ## Troubleshooting